Pranav970/E-commerce-App-/README.md

 Frontend Welcome to the frontend repository of our **Fashion eCommerce Platform**, a responsive, modern web application developed using the latest MERN stack tools, offering a seamless shopping experience with a range of innovative features.

-## Description This project is a fully responsive fashion eCommerce website built with React, Redux, and styled components, combined with backend APIs for product management, user authentication, and payment processing.
+## This project is a fully responsive fashion eCommerce website built with React, Redux, and styled components, combined with backend APIs for product management, user authentication, and payment processing.
 The application integrates
 **Stripe** for secure online transactions and
 **AWS S3** for efficient image storage and retrieval.